 Identifying the essential technical components for new hires to understand will help shift your onboarding program from generic information to practical, specific tools that new hires can use to be successful in their role.

 Not sure where to start with this?

-Consider what information is important to the team, but isn’t fully defined in SOPs or onboarding docs.
+Consider what information is important to the team, but isn’t fully defined in onboarding documentation.
 Also, ask your more experienced team members what questions they repeatedly answer for new hires.
 This will point you in the direction of the most useful tech and tooling information for new engineers.

 #2 - Professional Expectations

 When a new engineer joins the team, coworkers and managers might expect a certain level of professionalism and method of communication.

 Unfortunately, those expectations aren't often clearly communicated when the new hire first arrives.

 For teams that have been working together for a while, the culture and chain of communication is simply understood among experienced members, and isn’t shared specifically in the onboarding process.
 This system of unwritten processes leaves new engineers in the dark, and they might unknowingly interfere with the team workflow.
 Or worse, make the new hire feel like an outsider.

 Avoid preventable miscommunication and tension by getting clear on the culture of your team, company, and expectations for new engineers.

 The best way to do this is to think about the things that matter most to your team.
 What are the main goals and workflows of the team?
 How is communication handled between team members, and with other teams at the company?
 Is there a preferred method of documentation for specific messages or requests?
 All of this information needs to be recorded, saved, and shared with new hires - with guidance on why it matters.